ActiveState/blog-posts/upgrading-to-5.24.md

-If you get really stuck with 5.24.1, you might consider falling back to an earlier release like 5.20 as a stopgap, but upgrading to any recent release from 5.8 or 5.10 will be a major project, so you might as well get the new shiny bits while you're at it.
+If you get really stuck with 5.24.1, you might consider falling back to an earlier release like 5.20 as a stopgap, but upgrading to any recent release from 5.8 or 5.10 will be a major project, so you might as well aim for all the new shiny bits while you're at it.

-Fortunately, once you've bitten the bullet and done the big leap, future upgades will be much easier.
+Fortunately, once you've bitten the bullet and done the big leap, future upgrades will be much easier.
 We recommend that you plan to upgrade your Perl at least every other major release.
 Given the relatively smaller delta between major releases these days, skipping one major release is fine.
 Skipping more than one could tempt you to skip many, and suddenly you're back here, planning a big project to update from an ancient version of Perl.

-Make upgrading simple by doing it often so it becomes routine rather than an infrequent but huge chore.
+Make upgrading simple by doing it often so it becomes routine rather than an infrequent and very painful chore.